NSS-SE-Jumpstart/curriculum/parts/part1/classroom/clothesline.md

 As you run and rerun your program, you've surely noticed how messy your terminal window is becoming.
 It's distracting to see the output from previous runs.
 And if it's distracting for us, just imagine how a player will feel.
 Clothesline is supposed to be a fun game, so it's best not to irritate the player.

-What can we do about it?
+What can you do about it?
 Why not clear the terminal window each time the game starts?
 That way the user will only see the current iteration of the game.

 It turns out that clearing the screen in Python code isn't as straightforward as you might expect it to be, so just this once, we're going to provide you with the code to do it.
 Copy this function into your `clothesline.py` file.